moonbeam-foundation/moonbeam/README.md

 ### Sealing options

 The command above will start the node in instant seal mode.
 It creates a block when a transaction arrives, similar to Ganache's auto-mine.
-You can also choose to author blocks at a regular interval, or control authoring manually through the RPC.
+You can also choose to author blocks at regular interval or control authoring manually through the RPC.

 ```bash
 # Author a block every 6 seconds.